 #1 – Uptrend

-An uptrend or bull market is when financial markets and assets – as with the broader economy level – move in the upward directions and keep increasing prices of the stock or the assets or even the size of the economy over the period of time.
-This is a time of booming where jobs get created, the economy moves into positive market and sentiments in the markets are favorable and the investment cycle has started.
+An uptrend or bull market is when financial markets and assets – as with the broader economy-level – move upward and keep increasing prices of the stock or the assets or even the size of the economy over the period.
+It is a booming time where jobs get created, the economy moves into a positive market, sentiments in the markets are favorable, and the investment cycle has started.

 #2 – Downtrend

-A downtrend or bear market is when financial markets and assets prices – as with the broader economy level – move in the downward direction and prices of the stock or the assets or even the size of the economy keeps on decreasing over the period of time.
-This is the time when companies shut down the operation or shrink the production due to a slump in the sales.
-Jobs are lost and asset prices start declining, sentiment in the market is not favorable for further investment, investors run for the safe haven of the investment.
+Companies shut down their operation or shrank the production due to a slump in sales.
+A downtrend or bear market in a stock market trend analysis is when financial markets and asset prices – as with the broader economy-level – move downward, and prices of the stock or the assets or even the size of the economy keep decreasing over time.
+Jobs are lost, asset prices start declining, sentiment in the market is not favorable for further investment, and investors run for the haven of the investment.

 #3 – Sideways / horizontal Trend

-A sideways/horizontal trend means assets prices or share prices – as with the broader economy level – are not moving in any direction, they are moving sideways, up for some time then down for some time.
-The direction of the trend cannot be decided this is the trend were investors are worrying about their investment and government is trying to push the economy in the uptrend.
-Generally sideways or horizontal trend is considered risky because when sentiments will be turned against cannot be predicted hence investors try to keep away in such a situation.
+A sideways/horizontal trend means asset prices or share prices – as with the broader economy level – are not moving in any direction; they are moving sideways, up for some time, then down for some time.
+The direction of the trend cannot be decided.
+It is the trend where investors are worried about their investment, and the government is trying to push the economy in an uptrend.
+Generally, the sideways or horizontal trend is considered risky because when sentiments will be turned against cannot be predicted; hence investors try to keep away in such a situation.

-Sales and cost information of the organization’s profit and loss statement can be arranged on a horizontal line for multiple time periods and examined the trends and data inconsistencies.
-For instance, take the example of a sudden spike in the expenses in a particular quarter followed by a sharp decline in the next period, is an indicator of expenses was booked twice in the first quarter.
-Thus the trend analysis in accounting is important for examining the financial statements for inaccuracies, to see whether the adjustment of the certain heads should be done before the conclusion is drawn from the financial statements.
+Sales and cost information of the organization’s profit and loss statement can be arranged on a horizontal line for multiple periods and examine trends and data inconsistencies.
+For instance, take the example of a sudden spike in the expenses in a particular quarter followed by a sharp decline in the next period, which is an indicator of expenses booked twice in the first quarter.
+Thus, the trend analysis in accounting is essential for examining the financial statements for inaccuracies to see whether certain heads should be adjusted before the conclusion is drawn from the financial statements.

-For example, in the case of Colgate, we assume that 2007 is the base case and analyze the performance in Sales and Net profit over the years.
+For example, in the case of Colgate, we assume that 2007 is the base case and analyze the sales and net profit performance over the years.

-- We also note that the overall net profit has decreased by 20.3% over the 8 year period.
+- We also note that the overall net profit has decreased by 20.3% over the eight years.

-For forecasting, estimated financial statements trend analysis is used for the head where no major changes have happened.
-For example, if employee expense is taken 18 % of the revenue and major changes have not done in the employees then for estimated financial statements employee expense can be taken as 18 %.
+For forecasting, estimated financial statements trend analysis is used for the head where no significant changes have happened.
+For example, suppose employee expense is taken 18 % of the revenue, and considerable changes have not been made in the employees, then for estimated financial statements.
+In that case, employee expenses can be taken as 18 %.

-An investor can create his own trend line from the historical stock prices, and he can use this information to predict the future movement of the stock price.
+An investor can create his trend line from the historical stock prices in case of stock market trend analysis, and he can use this information to predict the future movement of the stock price.
 The trend can be associated with the given information.
-Cause and effect relationship must be studied before taking coming to the conclusion of the trend analysis.
+Cause and effect relationships must be studied before concluding the trend analysis.

-- Examining sales patterns to see if sales are declining because of certain customers or products or sales regions.
+- Examining sales patterns to see if sales are declining because of specific customers or products or sales regions;

 - Examining expenses report claims for proof of fraudulent claims.